-Green Earth Cannabis shall make employment opportunities created at the Facility available to Halifax residents.
-Residency in the Town shall be one of several positive factors in hiring decisions at the Facility but shall not be determinative and shall not prevent Green Earth Cannabis from hiring the most qualified candidates and otherwise complying with all applicable anti-discrimination and employment laws.
+Grass Taps shall make employment opportunities created at the Facility available to Halifax residents.
+Residency in the Town shall be one of several positive factors in hiring decisions at the Facility but shall not be determinative and shall not prevent Grass Taps from hiring the most qualified candidates and otherwise complying with all applicable anti-discrimination and employment laws.